profoundry-us/loco_motion/README.md

 - [ ] Create / publish a production version of the demo site
 - [ ] Create / publish a production version of the docs site
 - [x] Update demo site to allow for a different docs site using ENV var
+- [x] Update README to suggest Playwright
+- [ ] Build some have docs / guides / examples for using playwright-ruby-client